Kyle Jameson: Oldham Athletic

 On 1 September 2020, he signed for Oldham Athletic.
 Jameson was released following relegation at the end of the 2021–22 season.

 Tranmere Rovers

 Jameson signed a one-year contract with Tranmere Rovers on 13 July 2022.
 On 9 May 2023 the club announced he would be released at the end of his contract.

 Newport County

 Despite interest from Scottish side Livingston in June 2023, it was announced that Jameson would sign a two-year contract with EFL League Two club Newport County on 1 July 2023.
 He made his debut for Newport on 5 August 2023 in the starting line-up against Accrington Stanley.
 On 15 August 2023 after just two league matches for Newport, Jameson was ruled out with an injury until January 2024.
 Jameson scored his first goal for Newport in the 2-0 League 2 win against AFC Wimbledon on 16 March 2024.
 He was released by Newport County at the end of the 2024-25 season.

+Harrogate Town

+In November 2025, he signed for Harrogate Town on a short-term contract.
+He departed the club on 21 January upon the expiry of his deal.

+Morecambe

+On 14 February 2026, Jameson joined National League club Morecambe on a deal until the end of the season.
+On 16 May 2026, Morecambe announced he was being released.